stavrou-1/AWS_ElasticBeanstalk_CI_CD/README.md

 In Capabilities, select I acknowledge that AWS CloudFormation might create IAM resources, and then choose Create.

 After your stack creation is complete, view the event list to check for any errors.

+## Added the end of the README.md file.